Russell Simmons accused of rape in $5 million lawsuit

 In the complaint filed in U.S. District Court in Los Angeles, documentary filmmaker Jennifer Jarosik says the alleged sexual assault took place at an August 2016 meeting at Simmons' home to discuss a film he had agreed to finance and co-produce.

-Jarosik, who is seeking $5 million in damages, alleges Simmons propositioned her for sex upon arriving at his L.A. home.
+Jarosik, who is seeking $5 million in damages, alleges Simmons propositioned her for sex upon her arrival at his L.A. home.
 After she said no, the suit alleges, Simmons got aggressive and pushed her onto his bed.

 In his pursuit, the complaint says, Simmons knocked Jarosik off his bed, causing her to hit her head "and then [Simmons] pounced on her while she was still in shock and fear, and proceeded to rape her."